Just5KY/homey/README.md

     │   ...
     └───────────────
 ```
+Notes:

+  - See [Configuration Options](#configuration-options) for a description of each option
+  - If homey fails to launch, ensure `.env` (**not dotenv**) is located in the same directory as `docker-compose.yml`
+  - Leave `.env` values blank to disable
+  - Refer to [Docker Backends](#docker-backends) to configure Docker/Portainer API access
+  - `config.yml` defaults work out of the box
+    - *These options can be changed while homey is running*
+  - Icons can also be added while homey is running or uploaded via GUI
+    - *Icons are **not** required for each service*
+  - Refer to [System Monitor Module](#system-monitor-module) for more information on `monitorSystem.py`

 ### Docker for Windows
 The Docker socket and its permissions differ slightly on Windows.
-1. In `docker-compose.yml`, add an extra slash to the Docker socket path:
+1. In `docker-compose.yml`, add an extra slash to the host (first) Docker socket path:
 ```
   - //var/run/docker.sock:${HOMEY_API_DOCKER_SOCKET}
 ```